cppfw/prorab/wiki/TutorialBasicConcepts.md

 ```

-## using automatic number of parallel jobs
+## Using automatic number of parallel jobs

 Sometimes it is needed to have number of parallel jobs exactly as the number of physical processors on the system. **prorab** allows to do that.
 Just pass the `autojobs` variable set to `true` to the `make` command.